ljramac/ai-video-summary/README.md

 ## Overview

-This repository contains a CLI tool that can extract audio from video files and run a configurable workflow of tasks (for example: extract audio, transcribe speech, summarize text).
-The codebase is organized with a clean architecture approach: domain entities and services, application use-cases, and infrastructure implementations.
+This repository contains a CLI tool that can extract audio from video files, run transcription on audio files, and execute a configurable workflow composed of tasks.
+The codebase is organized for extensibility and testability.

 The main entrypoint is the CLI under `src/interfaces/cli` which wires together tasks and services from the `application` and `infrastructure` layers.

 ## Features

 - Extract audio from common video formats (mp4, mkv, avi, mov, etc.)
-- Pluggable task-based workflow execution
+- Transcribe audio files via a transcriptor service
+- Pluggable, ordered task workflow (audio extraction + transcription)
-- Simple CLI interface with `run` and `audio` commands
+- Simple CLI with `workflow`, `audio`, and `transcript` commands
-- Config-driven secrets and service settings using `config` package
+- Config-driven secrets and settings using `config` package

 ## Quickstart

 Requirements:

-- Node.js (recommended: version listed in `package.json` engines; this project targets Node 24.x)
+- Node.js (see `package.json` engines; project targets Node 24.x)
-- npm (or compatible package manager)
+- npm (or a compatible package manager)
-- ffmpeg (or the underlying tool used by the audio extractor service, installed on your PATH)
+- ffmpeg (or the tool used by the audio extractor implementation) installed and available on PATH

 Install dependencies: